netdata/netdata/docs/netdata-agent/configuration/anonymous-telemetry-events.md

 1. **Quality assurance**, to help us understand if Netdata behaves as expected, and to help us classify repeated issues with certain distributions or environments.

-2. **Usage statistics**, to help us interpret how people use the Netdata agent in real-world environments, and to help us identify how our development/design decisions influence the community.
+2. **Usage statistics**, to help us interpret how people use the Netdata Agent in real-world environments, and to help us identify how our development/design decisions influence the community.

 Netdata collects usage information via two different channels: